Low Flow Toilet Problems: Common Issues & How to Fix Them

 Pincher's Pro Tip

-Upgrading to a WaterSense-certified toilet can save the average household up to 13,000 gallons of water per year and over $170 annually on water bills — with a lifetime savings of up to $3,400 per toilet.
+Upgrading to a WaterSense-certified toilet saves the average family nearly 13,000 gallons of water per year and over $170 annually on water bills, with a lifetime savings of about $3,400 per toilet.
+Families replacing a 7.0 GPF antique can save up to 42,000 gallons per year.

 Find Trusted & Licensed Plumbers in Ohio